cmroche/OctoPrint-HomeAssistant/README.md

 ***NOTE*** OctoPrint-MQTT works best with HomeAssistant if you leave the default "retain" option enabled.
 Remember to restart OctoPrint after configuring your MQTT broker settings or installing OctoPrint-HomeAssistant to properly register.

+## Why use this plugin?

+* MQTT updates are faster, and smaller than querying the Web API
+* MQTT updates won't generate errors when OctoPrint isn't running
+* MQTT is a local-push implementation, the HomeAssistant native OctoPrint integration uses local-polling
+* No need to set static IP addresses or add manual configurations, it just works.

+### Benefit from more sensors

+* Reliable printer status, and is printing sensors.
+* Current Z height
+* Formatted print time, and print time remaining